If you’re trying a grain-free diet like Paleo, SCD, or a Whole30, breakfast often feels like the most affected meal.

 - maple syrup

-- Whisk everything except the coconut flour together in a medium pot.
+- Whisk everything except the coconut flour (use the code STEWARDSHIP for 10% off at that site!) together in a medium pot.

 - Heat over low to medium heat, stirring frequently to prevent burning.